Square Enix’s latest RPG falls below 10 players on Steam

 Does Babylon's Fall have a future?

-However, Square Enix has since explicitly addressed the future of the game, insisting its longevity is not in danger.
+Fear not, would-be fans!
+Square Enix has explicitly addressed the future of the game, insisting its longevity is not in danger.

 “There are no plans to reduce the scale of development on Babylon’s Fall,” the game’s official Twitter account said in a statement last month.